Xanderlicious/mkdocs/docs/docker.md

 ### TiTAN

-TiTAN runs a Traefik Reverse Proxy so to ensure that all applications (that need to be proxied) pass through Traefik, I would need to associate them with this network.
+TiTAN runs a Reverse Proxy in the form of [Traefik](https://docs.xmsystems.co.uk/traefik/).
+To ensure that all applications (that need to be proxied) pass through Traefik, I would need to associate them with this network.

 The creation of the network is a simple command and is one that specifies a subnet.

-The reason for doing this is so I can provide a static IP Address to each of my services.
+The reason for specifying a subnet is so I can provide a static IP Address to each of my services.
 This also assists with connectivity between containers and keeps everything organised.

 ```bash
 docker network create --subnet 172.19.0.0/24 proxy